astropy/astropy/docs/development/pd/contributing_environment.rst

 Creating a development environment
 ==================================

-To test out code changes, you'll need to build pandas from source, which requires a C/C++ compiler and Python environment.
+To test out code changes, you'll need to build astropy from source, which requires a C/C++ compiler and Python environment.
 If you're making documentation changes, you can skip to :ref:`contributing to the documentation <contributing_documentation>` but if you skip creating the development environment you won't be able to build the documentation